SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 ---
-title: Configurable Form Field Pre-Populate
+title: Configurable Prepopulate Form Field
 ---

-This page explains how to use configurable form field pre-populate in dynamicforms library.
+This page explains how to use the configurable "prepopulate" form field in the dynamicforms library.

 The feature allows you to:

-- Pre-populate form field on the SPA side.
+- Prepopulate form field on the SPA side.
 - Populate the field with any available SPA asset which is exposed for that purpose (user, cart, claim, etc.)
 - Adjust/override an already provided mechanism and add new logic on top of that.